How do you bleed a radiator?

-As we’ll see, bleeding a radiator can involve some water being released.
+Bleeding a radiator can involve some water being released.
 If your heating is on, that water will be hot and you could burn yourself.
-It is therefore safer, to turn the system off and allow the radiators to cool before carrying on to step 3.
+It's safer to turn off the system and allow the radiators to cool before moving on to step 3.

 3) Bleed the radiator

-For this you’ll need the right tool which depends on your radiator type.
-Some radiators have special ‘radiator keys’ while others will simply require a flat edged screw driver.
-It’s also a good idea to have a cloth or a bowl to hand to catch the drips – beware the water can be dirty from sediment in the system.
+You’ll need the right tool to do this and that depends on your radiator type.
+Some radiators have special ‘radiator keys’ while others simply require a flat-edged screw driver.
+It’s also a good idea to have a cloth or a bowl to hand to catch the drips – be aware that the water can be dirty from sediment in the system.

 4) Turn the system back on

-When you turn the system back on, the radiator should now heat nice and evenly.
-Some systems have a pressure gauge which can be found on your boiler.
-If your pressure is low, you may need to top up the system.
-This is usually done by turning a tap or lifting a lever on your boiler -be sure to read any manufacturer’s instructions before you do this.
+When you turn the system back on, the radiator should now heat evenly.
+Some systems have a pressure gauge, which can be found on your boiler.
+If the pressure is low, you may need to top up the system.
+This is usually done by turning a tap or lifting a lever on your boiler - be sure to read any manufacturer’s instructions before you do this.

-For other tips on how to save energy in your home, have a look at our tips today or if you want to save on your energy costs in other ways, why not see if you can switch to a better deal?
+For other ideas on how to save energy in your home, have a look at our tips today.
+Or if you want to save on your energy costs in other ways, why not see if you can switch to a better deal?